Anxiety, panic attacks and me

 ‘Everyone needs to express themselves.
 For me that is an absolute necessity.
 To be fully free and completely ourselves, we must feel comfortable enough to express our emotions, whatever form they take.’

 I remember seeing this quote once and it really spoke to me.
 I’m not exactly sure where it originates from.
 Wherever we are, whatever we do, we have to feel free to express what is in our minds without fear of how that will be taken.
+Nowadays we not only have to deal with people in our day to day lives judging and interpreting our behaviour (mistakes and all) but there is the added pressure of the potential of online bullying.

 I know that I am in a stronger place today then i was six months ago and what I allowed then, i won’t allow now.
 I also know that what fills me with dread now, won’t fill me with dread in a further six months.
 So i firmly believe that whilst i will always have a higher level of anxiety, my panic attacks will slow down.